Am I now ready to get registered?

 Remember when you are getting quotes for audits that auditing is a time-consuming activity.
 Auditing organisations not only have to allocate time for the actual audit and writing reports but also for administrative time related to dealing with you as a client and the NDIS Commission’s extensive requirements.

-Auditors advise us that the more organised a provider looks when submitting their application for quotation the more favourable the quote will be for you, so it pays to be well organised.
+Auditor feedback is that the more organised a provider looks when submitting their application for quotation, the more favourable the quote will, so it pays to be well organised.